One Ring: Second Age

+Third Age

+A few years later, Isildur was ambushed by Orcs by the River Anduin near the Gladden Fields; he put on the Ring to escape, but it betrayed him by slipping from his finger as he swam, and, suddenly visible, he was killed by the Orcs.
+Since the Ring indirectly caused Isildur's death, it was known in Gondorian lore as "Isildur's Bane".

 The Ring remained hidden on the river bed for almost two and a half millennia, until it was discovered on a fishing trip by a Stoor hobbit named Déagol.
 His friend and relative Sméagol, who had gone fishing with him, was immediately ensnared by the Ring's power and demanded that Déagol give it to him as a "birthday present"; when Déagol refused, Sméagol strangled him and took the Ring.
 It corrupted his body and mind, turning him into the monstrous Gollum.
 The Ring manipulated Gollum into hiding in a cave under the Misty Mountains near Mirkwood, where Sauron was beginning to resurface.
 There Gollum remained for nearly 500 years, using the Ring to hunt Orcs.
 The Ring eventually abandoned Gollum, knowing it would never leave the cave whilst he bore it.
+Bilbo Baggins found the ring while on his journey to the Lonely Mountain, and escaped from Gollum with it.